rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"A leader or a man of action in a crisis almost always acts subconsciously and then thinks of the reasons for his action."</i>
+<i>"Sometimes being a friend means mastering the art of timing.
+There is a time for silence.
+A time to let go and allow people to hurl themselves into their own destiny.
+And a time to prepare to pick up the pieces when it's all over."</i>
 <br>
-<b>- Jawaharlal Nehru</b>
+<b>- Octavia E. Butler</b>
 </blockquote>
 </p>